-There is growing awareness that the 15 million tonnes of food wasted in the UK each year isn’t ok.
+There is a growing awareness that 15 million tons of food wasted in the UK each year isn’t ok.

 But waste isn’t the only problem: our diets affect the climate.

 Eating sustainably could achieve a 25% reduction of greenhouse gas emissions across the EU food supply chain.
 It’s vital that we learn how to eat seasonally and locally, and we need infrastructure and initiatives to help us do that.